quii/learn-go-with-tests/app-intro.md

 - [JSON, routing and embedding](json.md) - We will make our endpoints return JSON, explore how to do routing and learn about type embedding.
 - [IO ](io.md) - We will persist and read our data from disk and we'll cover sorting data.
 - [Command line](command-line.md) - We will create a new program leveraging the code we've made so far to make a command line interface.
 This will involve us restructuring our project to support multiple binaries
 - [Time](time.md) - We will schedule some activities that happen at different times depending on user input.
+- [WebSockets](websockets.md) - learn how to write and test a server that uses WebSockets.